 An internet browser is the software that you use to access the internet.
 Common browsers include Microsoft Edge (or previously Microsoft Internet Explorer), Apple Safari, Mozilla Firefox, Opera, and Google Chrome.

 Brute force is the process of trying every possible password combination until the correct one is found, from "a" all the way up to "zzzzzzzzzzzz" (and beyond!).
-See our article on How Hackers Break Passwords.
+See our article on How Hackers Guess Passwords.

 The "Cloud" has become a very popular term in computing over recent years.
 Essentially it means a remote computer doing many of the tasks that you typically used to do on your home computer, for example using it to backup data or to run software such as Google Docs.
 Many companies are using the cloud too, using it to host data and services that they would typically keep on their own powerful in-house computers.